xavi-/node-copy-paste/README.md

 - `copy(text[, callback])`: asynchronously replaces the current contents of the clip board with `text`.
 Takes either a string, array, object, or readable stream.
 Returns the same value passed in.
 Optional callback will fire when the copy operation is complete.
 - `paste([callback])`: if no callback is provided, `paste` synchronously returns the current contents of the system clip board.
 Otherwise, the contents of the system clip board are passed to the callback as the second parameter.

 	**Note**: The synchronous version of `paste` is not always availabled.
 Unfortunately, I'm having a hard time finding a synchronous version of `child_process.exec` that consistently works on all platforms, especially windows.
 An error message is shown if the synchronous version of `paste` is used on an unsupported platform.
-That said, the asyncchronous version of `paste` is always available.
+That said, the asynchronous version of `paste` is always available.

 - `require("copy-paste").noConflict()`:  removes `copy` and `paste` from the global namespace.
 Returns an object with `copy` and `paste` as properties.
-Can be chained with `silent`.
-- `require("copy-paste").silent()`: suppresses all print statements produced by this module, including ones that report errors.
-Returns an object with `copy` and `paste` as properties.
-Can be chained with `noConflict`.

 ## Getting node-copy-paste